The Body in Time and Place

 Photographed by Julian Hughes.

-A walk: 18 hours, from Brighton seashore to falmer manor house; Falmer manor house to Brighton seashore; carrying a body of sand in human size and weight.
-An act of letting go: the body arises from the seashore, is carried inland and returned to the sea.
+A walk: 18 hours, from Brighton seashore to falmer manor house; Falmer manor house to Brighton seashore; carrying a body of sand in human size and heavier in weight.
+An act of letting go: the body arises from the seashore, is carried inland, reformed to a dance, carried back to the sea and reformed again before being washed away.

 -